What to cook in February

 • “Celebrate New Year’s like an Italian: Make a big pot of braised lentils and kale.”
 This was written to ring in the new year, but it’s something I’d be thrilled to eat all month (and beyond).

-• “Five feel-good recipes to deliciously kick-start January” — when health the idea
+• “Five feel-good recipes to deliciously kick-start January” — when health is the idea